nytimes/gizmo/README.md

 For publishing via HTTP, you can use the `pubsub/http` package.

+The `MultiPublisher` interface is only implemented by `pubsub/gcp`.

 ## The `pubsub/pubsubtest` package

-This package contains 'test' implementations of the `pubsub.Publisher` and `pubsub.Subscriber` interfaces that will allow developers to easily mock out and test their `pubsub` implementations:
+This package contains 'test' implementations of the `pubsub.Publisher`, `pubsub.MultiPublisher`, and `pubsub.Subscriber` interfaces that will allow developers to easily mock out and test their `pubsub` implementations:

 ```go
 type TestPublisher struct {